QuickFastly/NR-wiki/docs/Nova-Regna/_meta/On the soul, living or otherwise.md

 When a baby is conceived in this world, they absorb small amounts of mystic matter throughout the pregnancy, mainly from the surrounding area but some from the mother as well.
 This performs two functions: helping the baby develop healthily, and growing its soul.

-For this reason, babies born in areas with low concentrations of mystic matter in the atmosphere are more likely to be disabled, deformed, stillborn, or miscarried, and babies born in areas with high concentrations are more likely to develop [[Alignment|alignment]] or [[Attunement|attunement]], and this also explains how those abilities can be influenced by heredity.
+For this reason, babies born in areas with low concentrations of mystic matter in the atmosphere are more likely to be disabled, deformed, stillborn, or miscarried, and babies born in areas with high concentrations are more likely to develop [alignment](../World/Concepts/Alignment) or [attunement](../World/Concepts/Attunement), and this also explains how those abilities can be influenced by heredity.

-[[Spirits]] tend to develop much stronger souls than [[Human|humans]] or other animals due to the fact that they all have a natural affinity with mystic matter, so they can be carried in less hospitable environments without much issue.
+[Spirits](../World/Inhabitants/Spirits) tend to develop much stronger souls than [humans](../World/Inhabitants/Human) or other animals due to the fact that they all have a natural affinity with mystic matter, so they can be carried in less hospitable environments without much issue.

 How healthy the soul is after initial development has dramatic effects on the child's health for the rest of their life.
 It functions as an invisible copy of the person, both physical and mental.
 When a body heals from an injury, it's essentially replacing the damaged parts with the healthy copy stored in the soul.
 Some people heal faster or slower than average, and this is why.